sebastiansandqvist/mithril-examples/README.md

 # Todo

-- Add jsfiddles to refactored examples
 - Add jsx syntax to refactored examples
 - Finish refactoring examples in `src/examples/old/...`
-- Add `{ key: ??? }` to todo example?
 - Allow filtering examples by tags
 - Fix markup.js bug that requires todo/text.js to have `` `dom` `` on its own line
 - Find better url for `tags.dom`